 There is no category of our membership for which a global ecosystem of collective intelligence is more crucial than our global executive members.
 They are dealing with added levels of complexity in business, including:

-I distinctly remember flying blind when I was trying to enter new markets, form local entities, acquire existing ones, or build partnerships, integrate teams into a larger ecosystem, navigate local complexities (macroeconomic, currency, political), and evolve my leadership skills and our business practices to optimize performance across a global footprint.
+I distinctly remember flying blind when I was trying to enter new markets, form local entities, acquire existing ones, build partnerships, integrate teams into a larger ecosystem, navigate local complexities (macroeconomic, currency, political), and evolve my leadership skills and our business practices to optimize performance across a global footprint.

 “I’m delighted to spearhead REF’s Global Executive Virtual Forum.
 Global executives face unique challenges working internationally, often having to navigate very different business contexts with complex dynamics.
 REF’s transformative peer forums, based on collective intelligence, allow executives to gain cutting-edge insights, to build trusted, lasting relationships, and to become more effective and impactful leaders.”
 Philip Guarino.